 However, your loan is not approved until individual investors choose to fund your loan application.
 Once approved, applicants receive their money within 24 hours.
 Because Upstart is a lending marketplace, it could take several days for investors to fund a loan application.

 The minimum FICO score to qualify for a loan is 620.
-Upstart doesn't have a minimum income to qualify but the average income of Upstart borrowers is $97,000.
+Upstart doesn't have a minimum income to qualify but does require that you have a source of regular income.